| Olive Tree Ministries (Link)

 We�re now at the point where the

+dollar and the bond market could collapse at any moment.
 I am amazed at how long our financial system has held

 together.
 There are so many fuses all leading to the same pile of dynamite, you